Leptonic probes of Alternative Left-Right Symmetric Models: Introduction

 \section{Introduction}

 The Standard Model (SM) of particle physics, based on the gauge group $SU(3)_C \otimes SU(2)_L \otimes U(1)_Y$, successfully describes the properties of the elementary particles and their interactions.
 While its predictions match experimental data with remarkable accuracy, the SM faces several unresolved puzzles and conceptual challenges.
 Notably, it is a chiral framework, with maximal parity violation through the weak interaction, while the strong and electromagnetic interactions conserve parity.
 Additionally, the SM does not include right-handed neutrinos or extra fermionic states, preventing it from explaining observations from neutrino experiments which have firmly established that neutrinos are massive and they mix.
 Among the various theoretical frameworks proposed to extend the SM and address these issues, left-right symmetric models (LRSMs)~\cite{Pati:1974yy, Mohapatra:1974gc, Senjanovic:1975rk, Mohapatra:1977mj} offer an attractive alternative.
 Based on the gauge group $SU(3)_C \otimes SU(2)_L \otimes SU(2)_R \otimes U(1)_{B-L}$, LRSMs relate the maximal breaking of parity to the smallness of the neutrino masses.
-By postulating parity invariance of weak interactions via interchangeable $SU(2)_L$ and $SU(2)_R$ symmetries, such frameworks automatically include three right-handed neutrinos with masses tight to the breaking of the extended gauge symmetry, and that consists in the needed ingredients for the implementation of a seesaw mechanism to explain the smallness of the observed neutrino masses.
-Moreover, the $U(1)$ charge assignments are simpler than in the SM, as the hypercharge quantum numbers now emerge from the mixing of the (gauged) $B-L$ symmetry, that has a physical origin, and $SU(2)_R$.
+By postulating parity invariance of weak interactions via interchangeable $SU(2)_L$ and $SU(2)_R$ symmetries, such frameworks automatically include three right-handed neutrinos needed for the implementation of seesaw mechanism to explain the smallness of the observed neutrino masses.
+Moreover, the $U(1)$ charge assignments are less arbitrary than in the SM, as the hypercharge quantum numbers now emerge from the mixing of the (gauged) $B-L$ symmetry and $SU(2)_R$, both having a physical origin.